itsee-birmingham/standalone_collation_editor/README.md

 There are also some required changes to the data structures that the collation editor uses.
 Most of these changes are deprecated so they will continue to work but support will be removed in future versions.
 Some changes are required now.

 I will try to list all of the changes required now and those that are deprecated below.
 If you find any other problems while upgrading please let me know by opening an issue in the github repository.

+#### Changes to the initialisation

+The inclusion of the editor and initialisation of the editor has changed.
+Please follow the initialisation instructions above to correct this.

+#### New service functions required

+- getCurrentEditingProject - described in the service file documentation above

+#### New optional service functions

+- getWitnessesFromInputForm - descibed in the service file documentation above
+- getApparatusForContext - descibed in the service file documentation above
+- localCollationFunction - descibed in the service file documentation above

+#### Changes to service functions

+- doCollation does not need context in url to collation server
+- getUserInfoByIds needs to return 'id' in user model rather than '\_id'

+#### Changes to keys required/suggested in data models (most are deprecated and carry warnings but will be removed in future versions)

+- project model
+  - 'id' should be used rather than '\_id'
+  - 'name' should be used rather than 'project'
+  - 'basetext' should be used rather than 'base_text'

+- decision/rule model
+  - 'id' should be used rather than '\_id'.  **this change must be made either in the data or in the services file as 'id' is now used for rule deletion not _id**
+  - '\_model' no longer required/used
+  - 'active' no longer required/used
+  - use 'created_time' for sorting rather than '\_meta.\_last_modified_time' (both still work for now but \_meta is deprecated)

+- collation model
+  - '\_model' no longer required/used
+  - 'id' is used in the collation editor rather than '\_id' (this can be fixed in services by switching it if the database models need to stay the same)
+  - should provide 'user' which is the id of the user owning the collation

+- user model
+  - 'id' should be used rather than '\_id'

+- collation unit model
+  - data for collation should use 'transcription' rather than 'transcription_id'